wdi-sg/gitbook-2018/06-ruby-rails/rails-intro/active_record/activerecord-assoc.md

 Let's add a Song model to our code.

+---

+## Learning Objectives

+- Utilize `has_many` and `belongs_to` to establish associations/relationships with Active Record
+- Seed a database using Active Record

+---

 ### Associations in Schema (5 / 1:35)

 **NOTE:** In this section, we are reviewing our schema and how it reflects associations for our domain.
 We are NOT updating the schema file.